makrai/notes/maynez2005-faithful-abs-summ.md

 # 3 Extreme Document Summarization

 * We focus our study on extreme summarization for the following reasons:
-  * easier to annotate and analyze than longer summaries such as story highlights from the CNN/Dailymail dataset (Hermann+ 2015) or abstracts from the NY Times (Sandhaus, 2008) or the WikiSum (Liu+ 2018) dataset
+  * easier to annotate and analyze than longer summaries such as
+    * story highlights from the CNN/Dailymail dataset (Hermann+ 2015) or
+    * abstracts from the NY Times (Sandhaus, 2008) or WikiSum (Liu+ 2018)
   * the gold summary in the extreme summarization dataset is an introductory sentence prefacing each article.
-By virtue of this property, the extreme summarization task is not amenable to extractive strategies and requires an abstractive modeling approach.
-Hence, it provides us a better benchmark to assess abstractive models’ abilities to produce abstractions which are faithful and factual
+By virtue of this property,
+    * the extreme summarization task is not amenable to extractive strategies
+    * a better benchmark to assess abstractive models’ abilities to produce abstractions which are faithful and factual
-  * since we conclude that hallucination is a problem on this dataset, then we can safely conclude it is a problem for summarization datasets with longer summaries, as modeling longer-distance dependencies and discourse struc- tures make the task harder
+  * since we conclude that hallucination is a problem on this dataset, then we can safely conclude it is a problem for summarization datasets with longer summaries, as modeling longer-distance dependencies and discourse structures make the task harder

 # 4 Abstractive Summaries